 In addition to his impressive list of early accomplishments, Sellers served on President Barack Obama's South Carolina steering committee during the 2008 election.
 That coupled with his uncommon ability to reach across the aisle and get things done has led to numerous accolades including being named to TIME Magazine’s “40 Under 40” in 2010 as well as 2014’s “The Root 100” list of the nation’s most influential African-Americans.
 Sellers has been a much sought after public speaker and has provided political and social commentary and analysis on many major national news outlets.

 He has served as a featured speaker at events for the National Education Association, College Democrats of America National Convention, NAACP, the 2008 Democratic National Convention and, in 2007, delivered the opening keynote address to the AIPAC Policy Conference in Washington, DC.

 Sellers is married to his wife Dr. Ellen Rucker-Sellers and father to twins Sadie and Stokely.

 A Look Down the Political Pipeline.

 Formerly one of the youngest African American elected official and currently a rising voice for the Democratic party, Bakari Sellers breaks down the day’s top issues and offers candid commentary on the present political landscape.
-Addressing issues such as immigration, trade, and national security on major news outlets, Sellers analyzes the effect of the Trump Administration’s various policy positions on our country’s future.
+Addressing issues such as immigration, trade, and national security on major news outlets, Sellers analyzes the effect the current Administration’s had on various policy positions within our country.
 He also speaks to the evolution of the Democratic party, outlining potential avenues for growth post-election.
 An extremely passionate speaker, Sellers leaves audiences both informed and uplifted.